 The Investment Manager Rating is a composite rating based on the evaluation of five essential components of the entity's business, operational and financial profile.
 The rating takes into account the investment manager's standing and reputation in the industry, the depth of its investment expertise, the robustness of its portfolio management and risk management infrastructure processes, track record and governance arrangements.
 Each of these components and sub-factors are described in detail in the methodology.

-MARC's Investment Manager Ratings are not credit ratings and are expressed on a different scale.
-They should not be construed as opinions on the investment manager's relative creditworthiness or its ability to fulfill its financial obligations.
+Our Investment Manager Ratings are not credit ratings and are expressed on a different scale.
+They should not be construed as

 Contact: